alex040428/Final_Project_Geol0069/README.md

 ## Walk-through Video

-A short project walk-through video should explain:
+A short project walk-through video explain:

 1. The research question and why Cardiff was selected.
 2. The Sentinel-2 and WorldCover data sources.